trea123/FridayBot/README.md

-# Discord Bot
+# FridayBot

-Discord Bot is used to learn a combination of Python and the discord.py package.
+FridayBot is used to learn a combination of Python and the discord.py package.

 ---